xsdk-project/HandsOnLessons/lessons/mfem_convergence/lesson.md

 82561           0.007619        9.441e-05       2               0.04402         0.9999
 ```

-Note that the L2 error is converging at a rate of 2 and the H1 error is only converging at a rate of 1.
+Note that the L2 error is converging at a rate of 2 while the H1 error is only converging at a rate of 1.

 ### Run 2 (High order)